ruuda/blog/posts/llm-interactions.md

 — the last trace of personality that cannot be stripped away — is writing style.

-Learning to recognize somebodies writing style is part of getting to know that person, just like learning what their taste in food or music is.
+Learning to recognize somebody’s writing style is part of getting to know that person, just like learning what their taste in food or music is.
 With people I know well,